 Let us consider two scenarios: without CDN and with CDN.

 Without CDN: As shown in the figure below, irrespective of the user’s geographic location, information must be requested from the origin server.
 This server may be located miles away from the user.
 This is how information travels to an origin server without a CDN.

 With CDN: Edge servers distribute static website data to visitors that are close to their geographic region while using a CDN.
 The connection is fast because it’s between Internet nodes that are close together.
-This means fewer hops and a faster flow of data.
+It means fewer hops and quicker flow of data.

 How do CDN works?

 - The end-user sends a request to the central server, CDN redirects that request to the edge server that can provide the highest content delivery speed.

 - When a visitor reaches your site and requests files, it will redirect to the fastest CDN edge server.

 - The request gets robotically directed to the nearest DNS servers.